jonathancaudill/surface-laptop-3-sequoia/README.md

 You'll need to input your own SMBIOS :)

-Happy hacking, and feel free to DM or post an issue with any questions!
+Happy hacking, and feel free to post an issue with any questions!
+The Hackintosh subreddit is also helpful, but a little gatekeep-y, so be warned about asking questions on there.